 Always treat your candidates with respect

-Negotiate an hourly, gross pay rate
+Negotiate an hourly gross pay rate

 Nannies are required by law to be paid an hourly rate and not a flat salary.
-You could offer guaranteed hours, which is like a salary in that your nanny can rely on a steady pay amount each week.
+You could offer guaranteed hours, which is like a salary because your nanny can rely on a steady pay amount each week.
 Many nannies prefer guaranteed hours as it helps them budget and pay their bills.

 Gross pay is your nanny’s hourly rate before taxes and other deductions.
 Your nanny can also use a nanny tax calculator to enter their personal tax information and determine their net or “take home” pay.